grizzApp/daily-news-sender/README.md

 ### 4. Set Environment Variables

-Create a `.venv` file with the following:
+Create a `.env` file with the following:

 ```
 NEWS_API_KEY=your_newsapi_key